Netero17/S.A.I.C./Ques1_partiallydone/Documentation.md

 ### found :
 - an encrypted zip file named Backup.zip on

-  cracked the password of Backup.zip
+  cracked the password of Backup.zip using john

+  `zip2john backup.zip > zip.hash`

+  `john --wordlist=/usr/share/wordlists/rockyou.txt zip.hash`

+  password came to be `freedom`
+  also the password was given in my secret pass

+  after cracking the zip file some how a text was transferred to file named backup-cred.mp3

 - lots of uri on robots.txt
-  on the inspectpage of one of the uri's `/nothing` in robots.txt found :
+  on the inspectpage of one of the uri's `/nothing` in robots.txt

+  found :
 `#my secret pass
 xenia
 tux